Toward Unbiased Multiple-Target Fuzzing with Path Diversity: Conclusion

 The results from the Magma benchmark reveal that \sysname{} does not significantly outperform \sysname{}-.
 Upon further investigation, we discovered that most bugs in Magma are quite simple, probably because Magma requires easy detection of bug trigger.
 However, our target path-diversity metric is designed to handle complex bugs that require path diversity for triggering, thus the benchmark results fail to fully illustrate the impact of our method.
 Moreover, the Magma experiments are designed to test bug reproduction capability when the bug sites are known.
 Yet, in real vulnerability discovery scenario such as the one detailed in \cref{ExampleVuln}, numerous false positive targets might also exist.
 This situation has not been evaluated in the aforementioned benchmarking experiment.

 To address this deficiency of Magma benchmark, we conduct an additional experiment in a different setting, using some bugs that align with our scenario.
 To demonstrate the impact of encountering false-positive targets (emulating real-world bug detection), we carry out the experiment under two conditions: with and without the introduction of false-positive targets.
 Those false-positive targets are randomly chosen from the bug reports detected by Clang static analyzer~\cite{ClangChecker}.

+We did not include \sysname{}-{}- in this experiment as its primary goal was to demonstrate \sysname{}'s effectiveness on complex bugs that require path diversity for activation.
+In contrast, \sysname{}-{}- was designed to demonstrate the contributions of different components of unbiased energy assignment in the Magma experiment.

 The bug triggering time results are displayed in Table \ref{AblationResults}.
 We observe that \sysname{} significantly outperforms \sysname{}-.
 Furthermore, with the introduction of false-positive targets, \sysname{} generally exhibits superior bug-triggering capability compared to \sysname{}*.
 This indicates that the unbiased energy assignment indeed helps in managing the seed explosion caused by the increased target count.

 These results are further elucidated by graphing the path diversity curves from several experiments.
 For the corpus created by each fuzzing campaign, we track the increase in path diversity of basic block coverage necessary to trigger the vulnerability over time.
 For each set of repeated experiments, we compute the mean and the corresponding confidence interval.
 The outcomes are depicted in Figure \ref{PathDiversityCurve}.
 As seen in the figure, the target path-diversity metric significantly enhances the path diversity of the target.